-Why test and why NOT test at the point of care?

-Answering the fundamental question

-Tests that make sense at the point of care; tests that need specific settings and expertise to make sense

-What criteria must be satisfied for successful point of care testing implementation?

-Readiness, willingness and ability to test are critical parameters

-Wrapping it all up: POC and YOUR budget
+- Why test and why NOT test at the point of care? - COVID creates 124 million POC home based locations - Tests that make sense at the point of care; tests that need specific settings and expertise to make sense - What criteria must be satisfied for successful point of care testing implementation? - Readiness, willingness and ability to test are critical parameters - Wrapping it all up: POC and YOUR budget